christyler80/Warberry3/README.md

 These tools include nmap, crackmapexec, tcpdump, netdiscover and others typically found in Kali Linux.

-Just find a network port and plug it in.
-The scripts have been designed in a way that the approach is targeted to avoid noise in the network that could lead to detection and to be as efficient as possible.
+The scripts have been designed to avoid noise in the network that could lead to detection and to be as efficient as possible.

 Results are stored in a SQLite3 database and basic PHP reporting is included.